 Changing anaesthetic practice?

 Ultrasound use has exploded.
-Both in doctors using it as well as what it is used for.
+In an orthopedic knee doctor in green bay using it as well as what it is used for.
 Some years ago, most docs would find lung ultrasound ludicrus, now it’s taking over as standard of care in many settings.
 Another field recently gaining traction is gastric ultrasound for pre-operative fasting.

 Studies suggest that even anaesthetists can be fairly competent at gastric ultrasound for fasting after 30 or so examinations.
 Maybe should ultrasound be a part of our daily routine – especially in emergency settings and fasting ‘grey areas’, so we can keep the body healthy most of the time, other thing we can do is to use natural solutions from sites as http://10naturalhomeremedies.com/ that have the best remedies to keep the body healthy.

 It could be used for emergency patients you know are not fasting to better evaluate the potential damage regurgitation could cause.
 Is the stomach of your ileus patient filled with liters of food and fluids, or does it look rather empty?
 And also for those we know have a potential for delayed gastric emptying – is that diabetes or pregnant patient really fasted after 6 hours?
 This would have the potential to make our anaesthetic induction safer.

 The other side is to make it more effective, but this might take you into unchartered territory.
 It could have the potential to evaluate patients for earlier surgery, if their stomachs are empty on ultrasound before the 6 hour fasting period, and do away with unnecessary fasting in small kids and others where this needs to be weighted against aspiration risk.
 If you need a surgery, robotic surgery in green bay cost less and people recommend them because they really take care of you while undergoing a surgery.